Donat’s story – choose soft skills vs hard skills

 “The 4 Seasons”

-A 3-page story, following a young woman who is in the wrong career, and is struggling to make the big change.
-The key is how she presents herself and how she sees herself – that is a soft skill.
+The 3-page story follows a young woman who is in the wrong career, and is struggling to make the big change.
+The key is how she presents herself – that is a soft skill.

 “The Three Newbie’s”

-Another 2-page story of three recent graduates who start their careers together.
+A short story of three recent graduates who start their careers together.
 They choose different strategies for progressing.
-Five years on, they have diverged.
-As an exercise for you, think of the different soft skills they picked up, and how it helped each them.
+Five years on, they have diverged because of the different soft skills they picked up.

 CITP (Chartered IT Professional), salaries – get better benefits